 Joint credit card statements that show the name of both spouses as an account holder or authorized user

 Joint insurance policies, such as home or health insurance, that show coverage for both spouses under the same plan or policy

 Life insurance policies listing each other as your primary beneficiary

 USCIS officers also want to see that you and your spouse have a genuine relationship.
 You can prove you and your spouse spend a lot of time communicating and participating in activities together through documents such as these:

-Proving you’re in a “bona fide” marriage can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your marriage green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Proving you’re in a “bona fide” marriage can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the marriage green card application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!